masonc15/blog/_posts/2017-03-07-PragYanCTF.md

 When we open up the image in Gimp we see that a large part of the image has a checkered background.
 That means that the opacity level is very high at that area, or the alpha-level is very low.
 So what we can do is simple remove the opacity/alpha level of the image.
 I did this in Gimp like this `Colors > Levels > Channel > Alpha > Output Levels 255 - 255`.

 This can also be done programatically.
-We simply convert the file from a RGBA to a RGB.
+We can simply convert the file from a RGBA to a RGB.
+Thereby just removing the alpha-channel.

 ```python
 from PIL import Image